 In the modern logo, the red “X” is located to the left of the gray “i,” “l,” “a,” and “m.”
 Notably, the designers slightly improved its shape by removing the connection between the two diagonals.
 They also adapted the “X” to the rest of the glyphs, for which they reduced it and thickened it a bit.
 At the same time, the colors became a little lighter.

 As far as we know, in the animated version of the logo, the letter “X” was drawn by a small white man.
-He used an artist’s brush and a can of red paint, and an empty, colorless surface served as a “canvas” for him.
-Based on this, the Xilam Animation graphic sign symbolizes the company’s main goal—to paint the world in bright colors, which it achieves with the help of animated series, feature-length cartoons, and other entertainment content.
+He used an artist’s brush and a can of red paint, and an empty, colorless surface served as his “canvas”.
+Based on this, the Xilam Animation graphic symbolizes the company’s main goal of painting the world in bright colors, which it achieves through animated series, feature-length cartoons, and other entertainment content.

 2013

-This logo exudes boldness and vibrancy like a talented graffiti artist spray-painted on an urban neighborhood wall.
+This logo exudes boldness and vibrancy, as a talented graffiti artist spray-painted it on a wall in an urban neighborhood.
 The visual mark practically screams creativity and unconventional thinking, which peaked when the company released some of its most iconic projects.

 The standout feature of the emblem is the massive “Xilam” lettering, styled in graffiti fashion.
-Each letter is outlined in black, emphasizing the brand’s importance and significance.
+Each letter is outlined in black, emphasizing the brand’s importance.
 Inside the letters, there’s a blend of bright colors reminiscent of paint splashes on a wall.
-These vibrant transitions—from green to blue to red—create a sense of movement and energy as if the logo is ready to leap off the wall and charge forward.
+These vibrant transitions from green to blue to red create a sense of movement and energy as if the logo is ready to leap off the wall and charge forward.
 This perfectly captures the era when Xilam was in a state of constant growth and experimentation, striving to capture the attention of viewers worldwide.

 The font is intentionally designed to be slightly messy and chaotic, symbolizing creative freedom and a rejection of rigid boundaries.
-Each letter “lives” its own life, yet together, they form a harmonious and memorable image that accurately reflects the company’s spirit.
+Each letter “lives” its own life, yet together they form a harmonious, memorable image that accurately reflects the company’s spirit.

-The saturated colors, even with their neon-like, acid tones, are strongly associated with pop culture, significantly influencing animation and art at that time.
-These colors convey that the company isn’t afraid to stand out and be bold, drawing in a young and energetic audience.
+The saturated colors, even with their neon-like, acid tones, are strongly associated with pop culture and significantly influenced animation and art at the time.
+These colors convey that the company isn’t afraid to stand out and be bold, attracting a young, energetic audience.

 Font and Colors

-The logo creators created all the glyphs from scratch because they cannot be attributed to existing fonts.
+The logo creators created all the glyphs from scratch because they could not be attributed to existing fonts.
 Moreover, typographers’ work resembles the art of Japanese calligraphy.
 The unique shape of the letters is comparable to hieroglyphs, where each line has a well-defined length and thickness.

 The palette was also chosen with great care.
 Due to the light gray color, the designers focused on the red tint to show its brightness and optimism.